howest-mct/2021-2022-projectone-MaesShankar/readme.md

 ### Doing my database in the meantime
 In the meantime I made a ERD scheme for my database.
 The tables are made, now just fill them up with dummy data.
 I opened an excel to list the dummy data easily and filled it in my tables.
 While I tried to dump my file to show it to my teachers I saw that I got an error.
 So I read the error and it seemed like the version of my dump.exe file was less recent then my server version so I changed the path to a newer version of the dump.exe that I downloaded online.
+### Website with connection to database
+I made a small boilerplate where I'm going to send my history tabel, I'm trying to make connection but there is a problem with my endpoint.

 ## Instructables
 Plaats zeker een link naar de Instructables zodat het project kan nagebouwd worden!